JustinLamMSFT/microsoft/windows-365/faq.md

 - ### What is Windows 365?

-    Windows 365 securely streams your Windows desktop, apps, settings, and content from the Microsoft Cloud to a Cloud PC.
+    Windows 365 securely streams your Windows desktop, apps, settings, and content from the Microsoft Cloud to a Windows 365 Cloud PC.
 Access a personalized Windows 11 or Windows 10 experience from any Windows, iOS, or Android device.

     With Windows 365, organizations have more options to build the best computing environment for a particular user or role.
 This could be a PC with a locally installed operating system, a Cloud PC with a cloud-based operating system, or a combination of both.

 - ### Who is Windows 365 for?

     Windows 365 is for organizations of all sizes that need secure and flexible work solutions for elastic workforces, distributed employees, or specialized workloads.
-Windows 365 provides versatile computing and storage capabilities, and is accessible from any device.
+Windows 365 provides versatile computing and storage capabilities and is accessible from any device.

 - ### What Windows 365 plans are available, and which one is right for my organization?

     Windows 365 is available in four plans: Business, Enterprise, Frontline, and Government.

     Windows 365 Business is for smaller organizations (up to 300 users) that want a simple way to buy, deploy, and manage Cloud PCs.
 [Get more information about Windows 365 Business and compare pricing options.](https://www.microsoft.com/en-us/windows-365/business/compare-plans-pricing)

-    Windows 365 Enterprise is for organizations that want to manage their Cloud PCs with Microsoft Intune and take advantage of integrations with other Microsoft services, including Azure Active Directory (Azure AD) and Microsoft Defender for Endpoint.
+    Windows 365 Enterprise is for organizations that want to manage their Cloud PCs with Microsoft Intune and take advantage of integrations with other Microsoft services, including Microsoft Entra ID (formerly Azure Active Directory) and Microsoft Defender for Endpoint.
 Windows 365 Enterprise has no license limit.
-To use Windows 365 Enterprise, each user must be licensed for Windows 11 Enterprise or Windows 10 Enterprise, Intune, and Azure AD P1.
-Intune and Azure AD P1 are included in Microsoft 365 F3, Microsoft 365 E3, Microsoft 365 E5, Microsoft 365 A3, Microsoft 365 A5, Microsoft 365 Business Premium, and Microsoft 365 Education Student Use Benefit subscriptions, or they can be purchased separately.
+To use Windows 365 Enterprise, each user must be licensed for Windows 11 Enterprise or Windows 10 Enterprise, Intune, and Microsoft Entra ID P1.
+Intune and Microsoft Entra ID P1 are included in Microsoft 365 F3, Microsoft 365 E3, Microsoft 365 E5, Microsoft 365 A3, Microsoft 365 A5, Microsoft 365 Business Premium, and Microsoft 365 Education Student Use Benefit subscriptions, or they can be purchased separately.
 [Get more information about Windows 365 Enterprise and compare pricing options.](https://www.microsoft.com/en-us/windows-365/enterprise/compare-plans-pricing)

     Windows 365 Frontline helps organizations provide Cloud PCs to shift workers or part-time workers who need a Cloud PC for only a limited amount of time during their workday.
 Workers have full access to a Windows 365 Cloud PC during their shift.
 A personalized Windows experience is hosted in the Microsoft Cloud so workers can securely access the apps and content they need to get their work done from any device and from any location.
 Windows 365 Frontline is offered as a monthly subscription.
-Customers must have licenses for Windows 11 Enterprise or Windows 10 Enterprise, Microsoft Intune, and Azure AD P1.
-Intune and Azure AD P1 are included in Microsoft 365 G3, Microsoft 365 G5, Microsoft 365 F3, Microsoft 365 E3, Microsoft 365 E5, Microsoft 365 A3, Microsoft 365 A5, Microsoft 365 Business Premium, and Microsoft 365 Education Student Use Benefit subscriptions, or they can be purchased separately.
-[To purchase Windows 365 Frontline, contact your Microsoft account manager, or contact sales.](https://go.microsoft.com/fwlink/?linkid=2182892)
+Customers must have licenses for Windows 11 Enterprise or Windows 10 Enterprise, Microsoft Intune, and Microsoft Entra ID P1.
+Intune and Microsoft Entra ID P1 are included in Microsoft 365 Business Premium, Microsoft 365 F3, Microsoft 365 E3, and Microsoft 365 E5, including versions of these suites that do not include Microsoft Teams, as well as Microsoft 365 G3, Microsoft 365 G5, Microsoft 365 A3, Microsoft 365 A5, and Microsoft 365 Education Student Use Benefit subscriptions, or they can be purchased separately.
+[To purchase Windows 365 Frontline, contact your Microsoft account manager, or contact Sales.](https://go.microsoft.com/fwlink/?linkid=2182892)

     Windows 365 Government is designed according to the security and defense requirements of United States defense, federal, state, local, and tribal agencies.
 Government contractors who are sponsored to hold and process certain controlled data types are also eligible for the Microsoft Government Cloud.
-To use Windows 365 Government, each user must be licensed for Windows 11 Enterprise or Windows 10 Enterprise, Microsoft Intune, and Azure AD P1.
-Intune and Azure AD P1 are included in Microsoft 365 G3, Microsoft 365 G5, Microsoft 365 F3, Microsoft 365 E3, Microsoft 365 E5, Microsoft 365 A3, Microsoft 365 A5, Microsoft 365 Business Premium, and Microsoft 365 Education Student Use Benefit subscriptions, or they can be purchased separately.
+To use Windows 365 Government, each user must be licensed for Windows 11 Enterprise or Windows 10 Enterprise, Microsoft Intune, and Microsoft Entra ID P1.
+Intune and Microsoft Entra ID P1 are included in Microsoft 365 Business Premium, Microsoft 365 F3, Microsoft 365 E3, and Microsoft 365 E5, including versions of these suites that do not include Microsoft Teams, as well as Microsoft 365 G3, Microsoft 365 G5, Microsoft 365 A3, Microsoft 365 A5, and Microsoft 365 Education Student Use Benefit subscriptions, or they can be purchased separately.
 [Learn more about Windows 365 Government](https://www.microsoft.com/en-us/windows-365/government).
 (Note: Windows 365 Government is available in the United States only.)

 .heading-bg-color-layout-container-uidc6d5{ background-color: !important; }